 This is because numerous species of turtles "lay their eggs on both the Pacific and Caribbean shores of Costa Rica every month of the year, meaning a sighting on land or in the water is possible year-round."
 How cool is that?

-While you can watch sea turtles in several places in the nation, the most iconic place to do so is Tortuguero National Park.
+While you can watch sea turtles in several places in the country, the most iconic place to do so is Tortuguero National Park.
 Four species of sea turtles come here to nest: leatherbacks, hawksbills, loggerheads and green sea turtles.
 Seeing the endangered animals come to lay their eggs, or witnessing baby turtles hatch and make their way to the sea is nothing short of magical.

-It goes without saying that keeping your distance and not disturbing the turtles is a must.
+Keeping your distance and not disturbing the turtles is a must.
 And if you want to do more than watch, you can join a volunteer trip to protect the precious species.

 Go Whale Watching in Uvita

-Just an hour south of the more popular town of Manuel Antonio, Uvita has one of the world's longest whale seasons and is a gateway to the Marino Ballena National Park.
+Just an hour south of the popular town of Manuel Antonio, Uvita has one of the world's longest whale seasons and is a gateway to the Marino Ballena National Park.
 You can do whale-watching tours from July to October and from December to February.
 The best month to visit is September, when your chances of catching these gentle giants in action are pretty high.

 This is also the month that Uvita holds its annual Whale and Dolphin Festival.
 Whale-watching tours are the main events, but you can also expect to celebrate cetaceans with competitions, food and concerts.